AN INDIANA EXPUNGEMENT LAWYER EXPLAINS THE TOP SEVEN REASONS TO EXPUNGE YOUR INDIANA CRIMINAL RECORD

 Want to know if qualify for an Indiana Expungement?
-Take our Free Indiana Expungement Eligibility Test and we will email you letting you know if you are eligible, and if not, when you will become eligible.
+Click here for our Free Indiana Expungement Eligibility Form and we will email you letting you know if you are eligible, and if not, when you will become eligible.

 Finding gainful employment can be difficult with a criminal record.
 Even those convicted of simple misdemeanors in their youth or in college are being denied employment because of past convictions.
 The research does support the fact that background checks are becoming more frequent.
 In fact, according to one study, “96% of employers conduct at least one type of background screening.”

 Often, we are hearing from our clients that although they were charged with a D felony or Level 6 felony, they ultimately plead guilty to a misdemeanor or had their felony reduced to misdemeanor with Alternative Misdemeanor Sentencing.
 But on a background check, employers may be seeing the Felony charge, and mistakenly assume that it is a felony conviction.
 This mistake can cost many people a job.
 Some people are being told that they are being denied a job because of a past conviction and others are not told, but continuously denied employment.